 There are no federal laws that require employers to pay out PTO when an employee leaves.
 That said, an employer would be required to pay out PTO if it promised to do so in an employment contract or operated in a state that regulated PTO payout.

 A PTO audit is an essential part of ongoing HR compliance.
 In some cases, conducting a time off policy audit may require a few small adjustments to accommodate an organization’s workforce.
 In others, such as the COVID pandemic, a PTO review could save your organization from financial ruin.

 For example, if each of your employees decided to save their accrued time off and use it all at once during December, your company could lose an entire month of productivity.
 Likewise, what if your company has committed to paying out unused vacation days and the same situation occurs?
 And what if you’ve had to lay off teammates—does your company promise PTO payout?

 An audit can help prevent these potential risks.
 By considering your company’s financial health and the benefits package that it offers, plus any federal or state PTO laws that may apply, HR can lead the charge towards meaningful PTO change—and a healthier organization.

-Consider some important questions to ask when evaluating paid time off (PTO) payout laws in your state:
+Consider these important questions to ask when evaluating PTO payout laws in your state: